CaseyHaralson/pinkyring-server-template/README.md

 #### Setup
 1. In this project, run `npm run dev-link` to build a global package link to this project
 2. In the other project (UI project), create a "dev-link" package.json script with the following:
     - "npm link @pinkyring-server-template/core @pinkyring-server-template/infrastructure_data-validations"

 #### During Development
 1. In this project, run `npm run build:watch` to continually build changed files
 2. In the other project (UI project), run `npm run dev-link`
     - this may need to be run any time `npm install` is run in the other project (UI project)
+      - Context on why this can happen: if this project is set as a dependency then "npm install" will overwrite the link with the dependency version.
+After that happens, the link will need to be recreated.

 #### Adding This Project as a Dependency
-Before adding a package.json dependency reference to one of these published packages, the packages must be published at least once.
-A dependency on a linked project won't work without one "real" publish.
+Before adding a package.json dependency reference (UI project) to one of these published packages, the packages must be published at least once.
+A dependency on a linked project won't work without one "real" publish because npm won't be able to find the package.

-You can always create the development links without a real publish, but you can't add the dependency reference until this project has been published once.
+You can always create the development links without a real publish to start with, and add a dependency reference later.
+But, make sure to do a publish and set the dependency before trying to run the other project (UI project) in a non-local environment.

 [//]: # (.pinkyring=SERVERLESS)